sziaa/Face-Tracking-Cartoon/README.md

 # Face-Tracking-Cartoon
 This project aims to have the character Aang from Avatar: The Last Airbender's eyes track your movements through your screen camera and when you come too close, the image changes into an attack image.
-A demo image is uploaded in the repository.
+A demo video of the final result is uploaded in the repository.

 Requirments: